OwlPlatform/pip-data-solver/README.md

 pip-data-solver
 ===============

-Get aggregator packets to provide Pipsqueak sensed data to the world model as transient data.
+Get aggregator packets to provide Pipsqueak sensed data to the world model as on-demand data.